-- The Executive Team – the Chief Executive Officer (the CEO), the Deputy CEO and Chief Operating Officer (together the Executive Leaders) and their respective teams
+The Chief Executive Officer (the CEO), the Deputy CEO and Chief Operating Officer (together the Executive Leaders) and their respective teams.

 The Trust Board delegates authority to the following key groups in order to ensure the effective leadership and governance of the Academy Trust:

-- Trust Board Committees populated entirely or largely by trustees (Education and Standards, Risk and Audit, Finance, HR, Estates & Free Schools and the Remuneration Committee)
+- Trust Board Committees populated entirely or largely by trustees (Education Standards and Performance, Executive Nominations, Finance & Resources, Remuneration and Risk & Audit Committee)

 - Executive leadership and management team (the Executive Team)

-- Cluster Boards – these are committees that provide additional cluster governance oversight, support and challenge for the associated cluster academies
+- Cluster Boards – of which there are 10 that provide additional cluster governance oversight, support and challenge for the associated cluster academies

 - Local Governing Bodies for each Academy